HojouFotytu/ptmagic-1/README.md

-# This repository has been cloned to [a new location!](https://github.com/PTMagicians/PT-Magic)
+# This project has moved to [a new location!](https://github.com/PTMagicians/PT-Magic)
 ---

 ![moved](https://i.imgur.com/Gvc8rcr.jpg)